 - How can you develop a respectful, long-term relationship with them (however open your relationship may be)?

-- How can you raise a child who will love both of his or her families?
+- How can you raise a child who will love all of his or her families?

 Consider for a moment what the expectant parents have recently experienced or are currently experiencing: